cnktran/Reinforcement-Learning-Approach-to-Packet-Routing-on-a-Dynamic-Network/Version Q/envs/readme.md

 # Dynamic Routing

 ## Project Description:
 To test various packet routing algorithms on a dynamic network, we create a simulation of a network with random edge change (on/off and weights) and create a router that determines paths for each packet.
-We generate a given number of packets at the beginning of one episode and allow the simulation to run a number of time steps before measuring packet delivery time and level of network congestion.
+The router then conduct Q-learning and uses Q-table to route packets.

 ## Requirements:
 - NetworkX